-He was very worried so he called the age UK Advice Line, and we put him in touch with the lady’s local Age UK, where she could get practical help.
+He was very worried so he called the Age UK Advice Line, and we put him in touch with Age UK in the lady's local area, where she could get practical help.

 Download our Winter Wrapped Up guide (PDF, 497KB)

-We get requests from Housing Associations, GPs, and individuals – a whole range of organisations.
+We also get requests from Housing Associations, GPs, and individuals – a whole range of organisations.

 The company recommend she spoke to us and we referred her to her local Age UK, and sent out a factsheet on help with heating costs.

 We do get calls from people who are lonely or tearful too.
 If you’re feeling lonely this Christmas, or you need some practical help and support, we want you to know that you can call us.
 Although you might feel alone, you’re not alone, and there are people out there who can help.